Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 More Info and Where to Buy

-Thanks for reading and I hope this has helped you to learn more about Yamaha’s new FG800 acoustic guitar.
+Thanks for reading my Yamaha FG800 review.
+I hope this has helped you to learn more about Yamaha’s new FG800 acoustic guitar.

-If you’re looking for other options in the under 300 range check out the link below.
+If you’re looking for other guitar options in the under $300 range check out my blog post.